toss/es-git/docs/reference/classes/DiffFile.md

 > **size**(): `bigint`

-Returns the size of this entry, in bytes
+Returns the size of this entry, in bytes.

 #### Returns